akolb1/gometastore/README.md

 its Thrift interface rather then going via beeline.
 It can be use to explore and troubleshoot HMS and to develop other scripts and tools that need to access it.

+## Kerberos support

+**None of these tools work in kerberos-enabled cluster.**

+You should consider using [Java-based toolkit](https://github.com/akolb1/hclient) if you need support for Kerberos.

 ## Installation

 Make sure that you have an up-to-date GO environment.
 Currently `Go 1.11` or higher is required.

+On MacOS this can be as easy as running

+    brew install go

 Building: